 Fatal Crash

+ESP8266 NodeMCU had a fatal crash and needed to be rebooted using a python tool.
+To do this, the python tool was cloned from GitHub (img1)

 Figure 6-python tool from Github

 Figure 7 - NodeMCU reset

 Conclusion

 This application was not covered in the use case, but it is possible to use a system of sensors for reading measurements and accompanying actuators to automatically control the environment based on some given set point of said measurements.
 For example, a temperature gauge and a heater could be employed together to monitor and change the temperature in an indoor farm in a field location in Canada.